Get the Tata Capital App to apply for Loans & manage your account. Download Now

 5. Application Errors

-Simple mistakes can quickly get your application rejected.
+Simple mistakes can quickly get your card application declined.
 Little errors in your personal details, wrong income figures, or mismatched addresses can really hurt your chances.
 So, it’s a good idea to double-check everything before you submit your credit card application.

 6. Incomplete Documentation